Fr4nc3/cs-class-project/project-a/Readme.md

 - `JSON` means for (JavaScript Object Notation)<sup>9</sup>
 - `JSON` _is a format for storing and transporting data_<sup>9</sup>.
-- `JSON` is language independetn and its syntax is derived from JavaScript object notation syntax.
+- `JSON` is language independent and its syntax is derived from JavaScript object notation syntax.
 However,`JSON` format is text only.
 Read and Write `JSON` data can be written in any programming language<sup>9</sup>.
-- `JSON` sintax is identical to a JavaScript objects.
+- `JSON` syntax is identical to a JavaScript objects.
 Moreover, a JavaScript can easily convert `JSON` data into native JavaScript objects.<sup>9</sup>.
 - `JSON.parse(text)` convert a string into JavaScript Object, if the string was storing a JSON dataset.
-- `JSON.stringify(obj);` convert a JavaScrpt Object into a JSON string.
+- `JSON.stringify(obj)` convert a JavaScrpt Object into a JSON string.

 ```JS
 var obj = {